stanlemon/stanlemon.github.com/about.md

 ---
 My name is Stan Lemon, I am a husband, dad, Steelers fan and software engineer.

 I live with my wife and three kids in Indianapolis, Indiana.
 I studied Theology and Biblical Languages at Concordia University River Forest, where I received a Bachelor of Arts degree.
-After college I took up software development and currently work as a Principal Engineer for [Salesforce](http://salesforce.com), working on [Pardot](http://pardot.com).
+After college I took up software development and currently work as a Software Architect for [Salesforce](http://salesforce.com), working on [Pardot](http://pardot.com).
 When I'm not working I enjoy spending time with my kids, reading Star Wars books and watching the [Pittsburgh Steelers](https://steelers.com).

 You can catch me every week with my friend [Jon Kohlmeir](http://jonkohlmeier.net/about/) on our podcast, [Life with a Twist of Lemon](http://twistoflemonpod.com).